WhiteCoatAcademy/clindesk.org/README.md

 1. Make sure you're updated to the latest code: `git pull`
 2. Run this: `git checkout prod ; git merge -Xtheirs master ; git checkout master ; git push`

+## Copyright

+Some shared libraries are available via an Apache License v2.0 (e.g. bootstrap)

+All other work is Copyright 2012, ClinDesk, Inc. All rights reserved.

+(Note: We'll clean up this license to CC BY NC SA 3.0 when we can.)